By Fang Xin

 Until one day, I read the Book of Job.
 Job never sought anything for himself, but often he offered sacrifices to God, thanking God for all that God bestowed upon him.
 Even though God tried him and took away all his possessions, including his children, he still prostrated on the ground and praised God, saying, “Naked came I out of my mother’s womb, and naked shall I return thither: the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21).
 Job knew that he came into this world with nothing and that all he possessed were special blessings from God.
 No matter what or how much God gave him, or even when God took away all his possessions, he never made any complaint but offered up his praise to God for His sovereignty and wise deeds.
 At any time, he treated God as the Creator.
 In the end, when God saw Job’s true heart, He greatly blessed Job, giving him double what he had previously possessed.

 I admired Job for his reason, goodness and obedience from the bottom of my heart.
 Comparing what I asked for or desired with his, I felt shamed and humiliated.
 Immediately, my complaint and misunderstanding vanished into thin air like smoke and was replaced by the great indebtedness to the Lord.
 Now I understand: We are just made of dust by God and owned nothing in the beginning.
 Whatever conditions or fortunes we have, they are all special grace from Heaven.
 We should know about giving thanks for all things.
-Just as it says in, “Rejoice ever more.
+Just as it says in the, “Rejoice ever more.
 Pray without ceasing.
 In every thing give thanks….”
 (1 Thessalonians 5:16–18).
-At the same time, I made a resolution to pursue to fear God and shun evil like Job, have the same reason as Job had, and ’s sovereignty, so that I could satisfy God and thank Him for all that He has bestowed upon me, and forsake the “beggarly” life.
+At the same time, I made a resolution to pursue to fear God and shun evil like Job, have the same reason as Job had, and obey God’s sovereignty, so that I could satisfy God and thank Him for all that He has bestowed upon me, and forsake the “beggarly” life.

 You may be interested in this article: